the-eco-foundation/eco-routes/README.md

 ### Deployment

-Deploy using `deploy.ts` in the scripts directory.
-This script draws from the configs (found in the `config` directory) as well as a local .env
+Deploy using `deploy.ts` in the `scripts` directory.
+This script draws from the configs (found in the `config` directory) as well as a local .env file.
+See `.env.example`.

 ### End-To-End Testing